 The fourth style tip is, Makeup to Match.
 Makeup is a tricky subject.
 Some people love it, while others try to avoid it at all costs.

 The one rule I have with makeup is: it should match your outfit and the shoot’s vibe.
 If you’re shooting in an evening dress, you should opt for a dramatic look (dark lips, smoky eye, etc.).
 On the flip side, you probably shouldn’t wear that makeup for a beach or lazy morning shoot.

 At the end of the day, you should feel comfortable with your choice to wear or not wear makeup.
 Just think about the overall mood of the shoot before covering yourself in body glitter.

-Get Comfortable.
+The fifth style tip is, Get Comfortable.
 You should be emotionally comfortable, not necessarily physically comfortable, on every shoot.
 This means wearing clothing and makeup that make you feel confident and powerful.

 How you feel about a shoot’s vibe, location and styling can be visible in the end result.
 In the past, I’ve wasted shoots because I packed the wrong outfit or agreed to a shoot concept that I wasn’t comfortable with.

 Save yourself the headaches and be honest with your model/photographer up front.
 Don’t feel comfortable meeting with a new model/photographer for a shoot?
 Ask if you can bring a friend with you.
 Change your mind about a concept?
 Let the other party know!
 You’d be amazed how understanding and thoughtful creatives in our industry can be.